KEEP CALM AND PLANT TREES: LESSONS FROM THE CORONAVIRUS

 5. Plan Your Next Sustainability Initiative

-This is a great time to really take a step back and reflect on how you are uniquely able to contribute to the global mission for sustainability.
+As the world slowly opens back up, it's a great opportunity to green up (or keep green) every area of your life.
 Individual actions like composting or recycling are fantastic, but what if you challenge yourself to think bigger?
 What more can you do with the skills, connections, or resources that you have?
-Can you give a presentation at your school, initiate a local tree planting, or start a massive digital campaign geared toward political leaders?
-The sky’s the limit for what you can accomplish so start planning now.
+Can you give a presentation at your school, initiate a local tree planting, or start a massive campaign geared toward political leaders?

 It’s also worth noting that deforestation, pollution, and the consumption of certain wildlife species helps create the conditions in which deadly diseases spread.
-The more we can restore and preserve biodiversity along with common sense consumption practices, the more we can maintain the health of the environment and ourselves.
-So take this unique time to think, plan, and prepare for a new level of commitment to a more sustainable future!
+The more we can restore and preserve biodiversity and adopt common sense consumption practices, the more we can maintain the health of the environment and ourselves.
+So let's all take what we learned from 2020 to come together and address the ongoing climate crisis — because just like the pandemic, it's not going to get better on its own.

 We plant trees on 4 continents around the world.
 Want to choose where yours are planted?